martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 var path = Path.Combine(Environment.CurrentDirectory, "sqlserver_sprocs.sql");
 gen.WriteToScript(path);

-The SQL generation/ conversion utilities are very basic; at best they are a starting point for what you can do with the the DatabaseSchemaReader.
+The SQL generation/ conversion utilities are very basic; at best they are a starting point for what you can do with the DatabaseSchemaReader.

+The code generation is also rudimentary.
+Here's code gen from a SqlExpress Northwind:
+//first the standard schema reader const string providername = "System.Data.SqlClient";
+const string connectionString = @"Data Source=.\SQLEXPRESS;Integrated Security=true;Initial Catalog=Northwind";
+var reader = new DatabaseReader(connectionString, providername);
+var schema = dbReader.ReadAll();

+//now write the code
+var directory = new DirectoryInfo(Environment.CurrentDirectory);
+var codeWriter = new CodeWriter();
+codeWriter.Execute(schema, directory, "Northwind.Domain");

+It writes a C# class for each table, with each column as an automatic property.
+Relations between classes reflect the foreign key constraints.
+Composite keys are handled by creating key classes.
+Overrides for ToString, Equals and GetHashCode are added (the last two are required for NHibernate).
+The properties are decorated with DataAnnotations validation attributes (there's even commented out .Net 4/SL 3 attributes).

+It also writes an NHibernate mapping class in a "mapping" subdirectory.
+The mapping is simple, and you probably will want to change this.
+It's just to get you started.
+If you don't need NHibernate, simply ignore this.

+It also writes a VS2008 v3.5 csproj file, with the same name as the namespace.
+The mapping files are correctly included as embedded resources.
+In practice, you'll probably include the class files in your own project.